Ottermad/VLEFrontend/README.md

 yarn install
 ```

-Then you can run the webserver or just build the files *note: Launching the webserver automatically builds the files*
+Then you can run the webserver or just build the files
+*Note: Launching the webserver automatically builds the files*

 **To run the webserver**
 ```